Anton Shkarin

-Anton Pavlovich Shkarin (Антон Павлович Шкарин; born 15 November 1982) is a Russian beach soccer player.
-He currently plays as defender for Krylya Sovetov Samara.
+Anton Pavlovich Shkarin (Антон Павлович Шкарин; born 15 November 1982) is a Russian beach soccer player who currently plays as defender for Krylya Sovetov Samara.

 Career

-Shkarin began his professional beach soccer team in the Spartak-Shchyolkovo club.
-He played for three seasons in the Russian club Strogino, and since 2010 he is playing for Lokomotive Moscow.
-His first coach was Vladimir Sinitsa.
+Shkarin began his beach soccer career at Spartak-Shchyolkovo before spending three more seasons at another local club, FC Strogino, and then moving to Lokomotive Moscow in 2010.
 He debuted for the national team at the 2005 Euro Beach Soccer Cup.

-In the 2013 FIFA Beach Soccer World Cup Final, Shkarin scored the first goal against Spain and helped his team win the cup scoring 5-1.
+In the 2013 FIFA Beach Soccer World Cup Final, Shkarin scored the first goal against Spain and helped his team win 5-1.

 In December 2018, Shkarin switched to Spartak Moscow.
 For Lokomotive he scored 62 goals in a record 243 appearances.

 In 2019, Anton Shkarin, Artur Paporotnyi, Maxim Chuzhkov and Yuri Krashennikov scored a goal each at the 2019 FIFA Beach Soccer World Cup bringing the score 7–1 against Italy.

 Personal life

 Shkarin enrolled at the MGSU as a structural architect.

 On 8 July 2012, Shkarin made an offer to his girl Marina on the beach field after the match against Spain.
 They then married and she gave birth to Pavel.
 Shkarin lives in Fryazino.